sibbachbm/sibbachbm/README.md

 - 👋 Hi, I’m @sibbachbm
 - 👀 I’m interested in neuropsychology
 - 🌱 I’m currently learning core fundamentals of Unix
-- 📫 How to reach me ...
+- 📫 How to reach me
+-       email: brandonsibbach@gmail.com

 <!---
 sibbachbm/sibbachbm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.